filipendo125/darknet/README.md

 This branch contains successful CUDA 9.0 + Visual Studio 2017 build.
 The build can be found: /build/darknet/x64.

-Demo video is provided (NY crowd) and webcam video has also been tested.
+Demo video is provided (NY crowd) and webcam video has also been tested, and is fully functional.

+Downloads weights from: http://pjreddie.com/darknet/yolo/ and place inside /build/darknet/x64 folder to run

 # ORIGINAL